Eth-H/ResourceSummaries/guides/dev/technologies/git.md

     git push origin master

 # Git workflow in industry
-    //Centralized Workflow
+## Centralized Workflow
     //uses a central repository to serve as the single point-of-entry for all changes to the project
     //clone central repo -> commit changes but store locally isolated -> push local master branch at breakpoint

     //conflicts
         //top of repo is behind remote counterpart
             //If one persons commits to the central repo, then anyone else who cloned before he pushed changes wont have the latested updates, hence they wont be able to push changes and will need to pull and integrate the remote changes with her local branch git pull --rebase origin master
         //CONFLICT (content): Merge conflict in [some-file]
             //find unmerged paths
                 git status
             //edit files then stage and rebase
                 git add [problematicFile]
                 git rebase
                 //If the rebase stops
                     git rebase --abort
-    //Git feature branch workflow
+## Git feature branch workflow
     //all feature development should take place in a dedicated branch instead of the master branch, allows to store changes serverside
     //start with master branch
         git checkout master
         git fetch origin
         git reset --hard origin/master
     //create branch
         git checkout -b [branchName]
-        //after commits push feature branch to remote, -u: setup tracking branch, not can use "git push" to push new branch to central repo= git push {} origin new-feature
+    //after commits push feature branch to remote, -u: setup tracking branch, not can use "git push" to push new branch to central repo= git push {}? origin [branchName]
     //make a pull request with git GUI (for code review)
      //if accepted merge with master branch
         git checkout master
         git pull
-            git pull origin marys-feature
+        git pull origin [branchName]
         git push
+        git merge BranchName //or id merge conflicts
 //Gitflow Workflow
     //suited for projects that have a scheduled release cycle
     //uses two branches to record the history of the project.
 The master branch stores the official release history, and the develop branch serves as an integration branch for features.

     //create dev branch
         git branch develop
         git push -u origin develop

         //feature branches use develop as their parent branch
          //create a feature branch